-Let’s look at some of the common queries regarding window AC with heat pumps and how they can help you make the right choice in choosing your unit.
+Let’s explore how window heat pumps work and look at some of the common queries regarding window AC with heat pumps.

 - What Is a Window Heat Pump?